 Language-teacher professional identity: Focus on discontinuities from the perspective of teacher affiliation, attachment and autonomy

 Dorota Werbińska’s chapter reports on a four-year qualitative study that looked into the pre-service and early-service experiences of four language teachers.
-In the study, the teachers’ narratives were analysed using a theoretical framework called 3ATIF, or Affiliation, Attachment, Autonomy Teacher Identity Framework.
-Using this theoretical frame, the study compares and contrasts the teachers’ professional trajectories and identity development, and points out various discontinuities that might be theoretically significant.
+In the study, Werbińska’s analysed the teachers’ narratives using a theoretical framework called 3ATIF, or Affiliation, Attachment, Autonomy Teacher Identity Framework.
+Building on this, the study compares and contrasts the teachers’ professional trajectories and identity development, and points out various discontinuities that might be theoretically significant.

 Drawings reveal the beliefs of Japanese university students

-Sakae Suzuki and Marshal Childs discuss how identity beliefs of Japanese university students.
-In their study, 70 participants were asked to draw themselves engaged in language learning, and these drawings were used as the basis of an analysis that inferred beliefs and classified them as positive and negative.
-These insights were supplemented with data from a brief questionnaire.
+Sakae Suzuki and Marshal Childs discuss the identity beliefs of Japanese university students.
+In their study, 70 participants drew themselves engaged in language learning, and after analysing these drawings, the authors infer the learners’ beliefs and classified them as positive and negative.
+Data from a brief questionnaire supplemented these insights.

 Love or money?
 Reinterpreting traditional motivational dimensions in modern social and economic contexts

 The chapter by Viraǵ Czillagh uses language economics in order to extend theoretical models of motivation.
-This theoretical attempt is supported by questionnaire data from 375 students at the University of Geneva.
-Findings revealed differences between Swiss and international students, and other attitudes among the student body which are sometimes related to motivated language behaviour.
+Using questionnaire data from 375 students at the University of Geneva, the authors identify differences between Swiss and international students, and other attitudes among the student body which are sometimes related to motivated language behaviour.

 Attribution theory: Dimensions of causality, stability and controllability according to learners